-Managing disease using biological controls in a tomato crop can be tricky enough using traditional application methods like backpack sprayers, ground rigs or crop dusters.
-Adapting the process to take advantage of new cutting-edge drone application technologies like Rantizo’s comes with a learning curve.
+Managing disease using biological controls in a tomato crop can be tricky enough using traditional foliar application methods like backpack sprayers, ground rigs or crop dusters.
+Adapting the process to take advantage of new cutting-edge precision agriculture technologies like Rantizo’s comes with a learning curve.
 But Rantizo is making progress in optimizing drone foliar application with each new opportunity.

-When Cary Crum, a crop consultant for California Ag Solutions and an agronomist for a tomato farm in Kettleman City, California contacted Juan Cantu, director of field operations for Rantizo, Cantu knew foliar application of a biological product to a tomato crop would be a new challenge.
-Afterall, Rantizo is a Midwest company that until this point had concentrated mainly on crops like corn and soybeans.
+When Cary Crum, a crop consultant for California Ag Solutions and an agronomist for a tomato farm in Kettleman City, California, contacted Juan Cantu, director of field operations for Rantizo, Cantu knew foliar application of a biological product to a tomato crop would be a new challenge.
+After all, Rantizo is a Midwest company that focuses on crops like corn and soybeans.
 But Cantu also knew the tomato crop niche was ripe for innovation.

 “Our team had never done this kind of application,” said Cantu.
 “It was a whole new project that required us to account for a number of different variables, including plant canopy height, droplet size and angle of application.”

-Most of the previous work using Rantizo drone application systems has focused primarily on commodity crops like corn and soybeans, as the Midwest is where Rantizo still has the greatest concentration of application services contractor.
-However, moving into specialty crops was inevitable given the natural alignment of drone application technology and precision required with high value crops.
+Most of the previous work using Rantizo drone application systems has focused primarily on commodities like corn and soybeans, as the Midwest is where Rantizo still has the greatest concentration of application services contractors.
+However, moving into specialty crops was inevitable given the natural alignment of drone application technology and precision required with high-value crops.
 Tomatoes were a good early test of the flexibility of the system.

 In preparation for the challenge, Rantizo’s team of application experts and drone pilots tested a variety of setups that included nozzle size and shape, solution viscosity, application rate, droplet size, drift and drone speed.
 Based on their testing and data, they configured their drone system with what they felt would be the ideal combination.
 But the real test wouldn’t happen until they could get the drones into real-world field conditions in California.